How to Run an Effective Content Audit

 - Word count

 You’ll notice our template also includes spaces for the metadata of each piece of content.
 This inclusion makes updating these data points easier and offers broader context on a piece beyond just the URL.
 While not a necessity, we suggest you include the following properties to make your audit as thorough as possible.

 - Title tag

 You now have all of the initial information about the content on your website, so you need to tie key metrics and data points to them to understand how your content has been performing.
 Pull in the data points that define success for your content from step one, and include them in your audit.

 - SERP rank

 - Social shares and engagements

 - Any other key metric your team agreed on

 Again, this part of the process can be fairly time-consuming, but there are ways to speed up and even automate organizing your audit.
 Specifically, you can save time with your Google or Adobe Analytics platform to quickly pull your important metrics.
-You can also easily integrate these analytics platforms into an SEO platform, like ContentKing, to have everything in one convenient location.
+You can also easily into an SEO platform, like ContentKing, to have everything in one convenient location.

 - Pro tip: You can automatically pull this data for the last 90 days into your audit if your site is integrated with Google Analytics and Google Search Console.
 Screaming Frog also offers similar, albeit manual, functionality.